 - The database ‘filename.mdb’ needs to be repaired or isn’t a database file.

-These Access errors are very irritating because it may appear when user tries to fetch any data from the corrupted database or when tries to access their database.
+These Access errors are very irritating because it may appear when the user tries to fetch any data from the corrupted database or when tries to access their database.

 Manual Solution To Fix “Microsoft Access Has Detected Corruption…” Error

-To fix this type of error you may apply the below given steps, below solution will make the damaged database error free and you can access the data stored in the damaged database:
+To fix this type of error you may apply the below-given steps, below solution will make the damaged database error-free and you can access the data stored in the damaged database:

 First Create a blank database = “C:\ Recover_db.mdb”.
 Then Close and exit.